Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Experiments

 \subsection{Link Prediction}

-Link prediction aims to predict missing links of a graph.
-Specifically, we split the edges into 80\%-10\%-10\% and use them for training, validation, and testing, respectively.
-Besides adopting those real edges as positive samples, we obtain negative samples by randomly sampling an equal number of node pairs from all node pairs that do not have edges.
-For all the methods, we set a simple classifier: $\operatorname{Sigmoid}(\mathbf{H}_i^T \mathbf{H}_j)$, i.e., use the inner product to predict whether a node pair $(v_i, v_j)$ forms a link, and use AUC (area under the curve) as the evaluation metric.
-One exception to the aforementioned setting is that on the PPA dataset, we follow the splits and evaluation metric (i.e., Hits@100) provided by the dataset~\cite{hu2020open}.
+Link prediction predicts missing links in a graph.
+We randomly split the edges into three exclusive parts of relative sizes 80\%, 10\% and 10\%, and use them for training, validation, and testing, respectively.
+Besides these positive samples, we obtain negative samples by randomly sampling an equal number of node pairs that do not have edges for training/validation/testing.
+For all the methods, we set a simple classifier: $\operatorname{Sigmoid}(\mathbf{H}_i^T \mathbf{H}_j)$, i.e., use the inner product to predict whether a node pair $(v_i, v_j)$ forms a link, and use AUC (area under the ROC curve) as the evaluation metric.
+One exception to this setting is that on the PPA dataset, we follow the splits and evaluation metric (i.e., Hits@100) provided by the dataset~\cite{hu2020open}.
+Limited by space, the results for three benchmarks (Cora, CiteSeer, and PubMed) are shown in Appendix~\ref{sec:exp_addresults_LP}.

+The results except PPA are shown in Table~\ref{tab:exp-link}.
+SMP achieves the best results on five out of the six datasets and is highly competitive (the second-best result) on the other (Physics).
+The results demonstrate the effectiveness of SMP in link prediction tasks.
+We attribute the strong performance of SMP to its capability of maintaining both proximity-awareness and permutation-equivariance properties.

+On Grid, Communities, Email, and PPI, both SMP and P-GNN outperform the permutation-equivariant GNNs, confirming the importance of preserving node proximities.
+Although SMP is simpler and more efficient than P-GNN, SMP reports even better results.